jcastles/Munch-Kale/README.md

 if you make the interpreter executable.
 Otherwise, Python 3.X should work (i.e. `python3 munch.py FILENAME.kale`); specifically,
 the interpreter was written and tested with python 3.5.
+Another option is to add it to your .bashrc alias.